File Attachments

 Google Sheets, Slides & Forms

-Option B: Personalized File Link Attachments
+Option B: Personalized file link attachments

 Option B can be used to send a personalized file link attachment to each recipient using hyperlinks.

-Option C: Personalized PDF File Attachments
+Option C: Personalized PDF file attachments

-From the Google Docs & Google Slides Add-ons Only
+From Google Docs & Google Slides

 Option C can be used to create a personalized PDF file attachment for each data row.
 With this option you can personalize both the file attachment and the email body for each recipient using your *|merge fields|*.